Juan-Zambrano/Sample_Lesson_Plan/1/LessonPlan.md

 Most students will miss the namespace part and the using system block.
 Take this as an opportunity to reinforce those two concepts.

 ### 8. Instructor Do: Introduce the web stack of .NET (5 min)
-There are many approaches to web development in the .NET Platform, where the most commandly know one is ASP.NET MVC.
+There are many approaches to web development in the .NET Platform, where the most commonly known one is ASP.NET MVC.
 For the purpose of this lecture we will focus on ASP.NET RAZOR Page web app, since it has less components to manage and is more beginner friendly.
 In future lectures we will build on the this idea and work our way into a more enterprise platform such as ASP.NET MVC.
 In ASP.NET RAZOR Page there isnt any complicated middle-ware or need for true server-client modeling or design patterns such as model-view-controller(MVC).

-Explaining to students that by using the .Net framework for web , you do not have to write client-side javascript.
-In fact you write in C# and microsoft magic happens.
+Explain to students that by using the .Net framework for web, you do not have to write client-side javascript.
+Instead you write in C# and then microsoft magic happens.

 **Warning no human javascript was written in the making of this web app**
 ![razor_page](https://github.com/Juan-Zambrano/Sample_Lesson_Plan/blob/master/1/Activites/Stu_Calc_WebApp/final_app.PNG)